SINTEF-9012/arcadia-mock/README.md

 # Work Plan

-1. GET /test should returns the version of
+1. GET /about should returns the version, copyright and license

    1. Package and release as 0.0.1

+   2. Tests in place

+   3. Coverage in place

 2. Make a map on the existing ARCADIA API